NeonGeckoCom/NeonCore/README.md

 # Installing Neon
 This guide includes instructions for installing in both a Development environment and a User environment.
-User environment is more lightweight and does not assume any existing IDE (similar to what is found on our [Raspberry Pi Image](https://neon.ai/DownloadNeonAI)).
-A developer environment will include more debugging utilities and be designed to run alongside other instances of Neon/OVOS/Mycroft.
+User environment is similar to what is found on our [Raspberry Pi Image](https://neon.ai/DownloadNeonAI); packages will be installed from distributions and installed code should not be modified.
+A developer environment will clone `NeonCore` from source and include more debugging utilities.
+Developer installations are also designed to run alongside other instances of Neon/OVOS/Mycroft.

 A development environment is designed to be a testable installation of NeonAI that can be connected to an IDE
 (ex.
 Pycharm) for modifications and skill development.
 This guide assumes installation in a development environment from